HHHZM/SC-EGG/README.md

 │   └── xlsa17/data/...
 └── ···
 ```

-## Visual Features Preprocessing
-In this step, you should run the following commands to extract the visual features of three datasets:
+Preprocessing the visual features is also needed:

 ```
 $ python preprocessing.py --dataset CUB --compression